nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_payload.md

 - An instance of the HL7 [Task](https://www.hl7.org/fhir/task.html) base resource.
 - An Organization resource which conforms to the [CareConnect-Organization-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Organization-1) profile describing the organisation which sends the message.
 The `Task.requester.OnBehalfOf` element **MUST** contain a reference to this resource.
 - Where the message contains patient information, for example as a result of a healthcare event, a patient resource **MUST** be present which conforms to the [CareConnect-Patient-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Patient-1) profile.
 When present, the `Task.for` element **MUST** contain a reference to this resource.
-- Where the message contains patient information, for example as a result of a healthcare event, a practitioner resource **MUST** be present which conforms to the [CareConnect-Practitioner-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Patient-1) profile.
+- Where the message contains practitioner information, for example as a result of a healthcare event, a practitioner resource **MUST** be present which conforms to the [CareConnect-Practitioner-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Patient-1) profile.
 This resource describes the primary practitioner who delivered care.
 When present, the `Task.requester.agent` element **MUST** contain a reference to this resource.
 - Where the message sender knows the single intended recipient organisation for the message, an Organization resource **MUST** be present which conforms to the [CareConnect-Organization-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Organization-1) profile, describing the organisation which is the target of the message.
 The `Task.requester.owner` element **MUST** contain a reference to this resource.